Table of Contents

 In the Qing Dynasty

-In the 17th century, Mulan was featured in the historical novel Romance of Sui and Tang by Chu Renhuo.
-In the novel, she is the daughter of a Turkish father and a Chinese mother.
+In the 17th century historical novel Romance of Sui and Tang by Chu Renhuo, Mulan is portrayed as the daughter of a Turkish father and a Chinese mother.
 She’s also depicted as a heroine who resists a cruel tyrant and condemns imperialism.
 Unfortunately, her life ends tragically as circumstances force her to commit suicide.

 In the 20th Century